ppy/osu-wiki/wiki/Help_Center/en.md

 4. Click the first dropdown box again and change its value from "is like" to "is" (third option in the list), then click Next.
 5. Enter the offending user's username into the textbox that appears, then click Next.
 6. Click the first dropdown box once more and change its value to "Delete message", then click "Add Rule".
-7. You're done!
+7. You are done!
 Any attempts the user makes to contact you via forum PMs will now be automatically deleted without warning to you.

 #### What if I'm still having problems with a user after blocking them?